 A mineral block for livestock works basically like a vitamin for human beings.
 By licking the mineral blocks a goat can help infuse more calcium, potassium, sulfur, copper, sodium, manganese, iron, iodine, and zinc into their system.

 Some mineral blocks also contain salt, but not all.
 Also, sheep mineral blocks do not typically contain copper, which is a superb supplement for goats.

-Either buy goat-specific mineral blocks, or read the content label carefully to determine what nutrients the goat herd will ingest when licking the block.
+Either buy goat-specific mineral blocks or read the content label carefully to figure out what nutrients the goat herd will ingest when licking the block.

 Diatomaceous Earth is a natural toxin remover and deworming agent that may help prevent parasites and bacteria from harming the health of your livestock.

 If you want to save the two lists to print out later, you can get them both here.
 After you open the link, you’ll get a chance to save a copy to your computer, phone, or tablet.

 Tara lives on a 56 acres farm in the Appalachian Mountains, where she faces homesteading and farming challenges every single day, raising chickens, goats, horses, and tons of vegetables.
 She’s an expert in all sorts of homesteading skills such as hide tanning, doll making, tree tapping, and many more.